wp-plugins/jonradio-private-site/readme.txt

 Whenever you change your WordPress Permalinks (Settings-Permalinks in Admin panels), this *jonradio Private Site* plugin does **not** automatically change any URLs you have entered in the plugin's Settings.
 You will therefore want to make changes to URLs in the plugin's Settings whenever you change Permalinks.

-= Why is User Submenu? setting greyed out? =

-This setting controls whether the plugin's settings are accessible from the Users submenu of the WordPress Admin panels.
-For security reasons, it can only be used when the plugin's settings are accessed from the Settings submenu.

-A Capability of manage_options is required to access the plugin's settings from the Settings submenu.
-A Capability of manage_users is required to access the plugin's settings from the Users submenu.
+= Why has the plugin's Settings entry disappeared from the WordPress Admin Users submenu? =

+At user request, to reduce clutter.

 == Changelog ==

+= 2.13 =
+* Remove Plugin's entry on Users submenu on WordPress Admin panels
+* Remove associated Setting, which determined whether Users submenu entry existed

 = 2.12 =
 * Wait until Pretty Permalinks applied before deciding whether to force a login